wilwad/frontend-for-ffmpeg/README.md

  Statement: ffmpeg is the swiss-army knife or video/audio editing from commandline.
-But the seem to be no frontend for the dizzying number of commands
+But the seem to be no frontend for the dizzying number of commands <BR >
  Problem: how can we define parameters to create valid commands for ffmpeg in HTML

  Notes: